 Winning Camp Cardinal Photos Show Off Campground’s Natural Beauty

-“The collection of photos show how fun a trip to Camp Cardinal can be – from the beauty of the outdoors to family fun, like swimming, fishing and quality time,” said Laura Messer, Destination Development Manager for Virginia Tourism Corporation and one of five judges for the competition.
+“The collection of photos shows how fun a trip to Camp Cardinal can be – from the beauty of the outdoors to family fun, like swimming, fishing, and quality time,” said Laura Messer, Destination Development Manager for Virginia Tourism Corporation and one of five judges for the competition.
 “It was great to experience Camp Cardinal through the eyes of its visitors.”

 More than 200 entries were submitted tagging Camp Cardinal @campcardinalrv on Instagram and/or @CampCardinalRV on Facebook.
 Winners were announced via Facebook Live on Jan.
 19, 2024.

-First place went to Lucy Hunter, a sophomore at Kettle Run High School at Nokesville, Virginia, and the Mountain Vista Governor’s School for Math, Science and Technology.
+First place went to Lucy Hunter, a sophomore at Kettle Run High School in Nokesville, Virginia, and the Mountain Vista Governor’s School for Math, Science, and Technology.
 Hunter used her camera’s flash to reflect a glorious sunset off The Boat Shack sign.

 “While it seems hard to believe, this photo is completely unedited,” said Hunter, who plans to pursue astrophotography.
 “The sky looked exactly like that.”